-She is the author of Therapeutic Approaches to Women’s Health & co-author of Quick Reference to Physical Therapy, 2nd edition.
+She is the author of Therapeutic Approaches to Women’s Health and co-author of Quick Reference to Physical Therapy, 2nd edition, as well as several iBooks on posture.
+Julie lives in The Woodlands, Texas, with her husband and near their families.

 Excerpts from Small Graceful Changes…